Hitler Intended To Defeat Great Britain By

 • Propaganda Broadcasts – Radio stations such as Reich Radio transmitted messages aimed at sowing dissent and encouraging surrender.

-These efforts achieved limited success; British counter‑intelligence (MI5, MI6) effectively neutralised many plots, and public opinion remained largely hostile to Nazi overtures Easy to understand, harder to ignore..
+These efforts achieved limited success; British counter‑intelligence (MI5, MI6) effectively neutralised many plots, and public opinion remained largely hostile to Nazi overtures And that's really what it comes down to..

 Economic Warfare: The Blockade and the “Continental System”